thecredibleway/thecredibleway-com/docs/faq/questions/im-a-good-person-and-my-good-deeds-will-get-me-to-heaven.md

 God is restored and we are adopted into His family as His children.
-It also brings about transformation, as the Holy Spirit comes to dwell within believers, empowering them to live a new life, grow in holiness and become more like Christ. **This transformation naturally leads to good works - not as a means to earn salvation, but as a joyful overflow of a changed heart and a desire to honour God.**
+It also brings about transformation, as the Holy Spirit comes to dwell within believers, empowering them to live a new life, grow in holiness and become more like Christ. **This transformation naturally leads to good works - not as a means to earn salvation, but as a joyful overflow of a changed heart and a desire to honor God.**

 ## The True Place of Good Deeds